symfony/symfony-docs/contributing/code/bc.rst

 All interfaces tagged with ``@api`` are also **safe for implementation**.
 That means that:

-* You can safely implement the interface.
+* You can implement the interface.

 Internal Interfaces